 The Basics of Modern Breast Reconstruction Plastic Surgery

-Thanks to the Phoenix plastic surgery facility Elite Plastic Surgery– many women who have had mastectomy have an option to get their breast rebuilt in AZ.
+Thanks to the Phoenix plastic surgery facility – many women who have had mastectomy have an option to get their breast rebuilt in AZ.
 Breast reconstruction surgery – which may be done at the same time as the mastectomy or much later – aims to restore the shape, volume, and look of the breast.
 Reconstructive surgery can help women restore their self-confidence after the devastation of a cancer diagnosis.

 How does breast reconstruction surgery work?